google-deepmind/mujoco/doc/computation.rst

    If a :at:`site` transmission target is defined with the optional :at:`refsite` attribute, forces and torques are applied in the frame of the reference site rather than the site's own frame.
 If a reference site is defined then the length of the actuator is nonzero and corresponds to the pose difference of the two sites.
 This length can then be controlled with a :el:`position` actuator, enabling Cartesian end-effector control.
-See the :at:`refsite` documentation in :ref:`actuator<actuator-general>` reference for more details.
+See the :ref:`refsite<actuator-general-refsite>` documentation for more details.

 .. _geActivation: